 Sometimes work can’t be carried out safely at its normal location.
 Previously, people thought of this in terms of incidents like blizzards or hurricanes.
 Unprepared organizations simply stop work altogether but those with business continuity plans in place have backup locations to shift to.
 However, it can also involve work from home options.

 As was seen with COVID-19, agile organizations with the systems in place to shift the team to remote operations had a much smoother transition than their counterparts did.
-If your organization wasn’t prepared to shift the team to working at home or operations slowed because people have not been able to go into their traditional workplace, working on your business continuity plan now will make it easier to address any lingering productivity issues you’re having and ensure everyone can move to alternate work environments as needed in the future.
+If your organization wasn’t prepared to shift the team to working at home or operations slowed because people have not been able to go into their traditional workplace, working on your disaster recovery and business continuity plan now will make it easier to address any lingering productivity issues you’re having and ensure everyone can move to alternate work environments as needed in the future.

 3. Contact centers and other outsourced services will provide your organization with more flexibility.